MedihaM/ReTouch/src/README.md

 # ReTouch Source Code

-*IMPORTANT NOTE: To run the tests, open in files eclipse, have pom.xml file in the project & test the files in src folder.*
+*IMPORTANT NOTE: To run the tests, open the files in Eclipse, have pom.xml file in the project & test the files in src folder.*

 The folders and files for this project are as follows: